SLACKHA/pyJac-v2/docs/driver_functions.rst

     end
 ```

-Here the calling code has implicity assumed that the ODE integrator operates on local
+Here the calling code has implicitly assumed that the ODE integrator operates on local
 copies of the global state arrays `phi` and `pressure`.
 Hence, pyJac must support
 this sort of memory format.